 Make a well in the center and add the milk.
 Mix together with a fork or wooden spoon just until the dough comes together.
 Form it into a ball.
 It should be rather shaggy.
 Do not knead or over work it or the dumplings will be tough.

-2 Heat the blueberries: Place the blueberries, sugar, cinnamon, nutmeg, lemon juice, lemon zest, and water into a medium (2 quart) saucepan.
+Place the blueberries, sugar, cinnamon, nutmeg, lemon juice, lemon zest, and water into a medium (2-quart) saucepan.
 Stir so that the berries are well coated with everything.
 Heat on high heat until the berries start to boil.

 Do not uncover to peek at the dumplings while cooking!
 The dumplings need the steady steam and pressure from being covered to cook properly so they are light and fluffy.

-5 Serve: Portion into individual serving bowls and top with vanilla ice cream or whipping cream.
+Portion into individual serving bowls and top with vanilla ice cream or drizzle with whipping cream.